BroadbandForum/usp-test/01-messages-and-path-names.md

 1. The EUT sends a successful AddResp.

-2. The EUT sends a Notify message with a subscription_id field equal to 'Notify57', and an event element of obj_creation with a obj_path of 'Device.LocalAgent.Subscription.&lt;instance number&gt;.' and a map element of unique_keys with values of 'ID, 'Notify57-2' and 'Recipient, Device.LocalAgent.Controller.&lt;instance identifier&gt;.'.
+2. The EUT sends a Notify message with a `subscription_id` field equal to 'Notify57', and an event element of `obj_creation` with a `obj_path` of 'Device.LocalAgent.Subscription.<instance number>.' and a map element of `unique_keys` with values of 'ID, 'Notify57-2' and 'Recipient, Device.LocalAgent.Controller.<instance identifier>.'.

 ## 1.58 ObjectDeletion Notification